 We are evaluating the potential impact of ICD-10 on provider reimbursement, contracting and clinical operations.
 ICD-10 conversion was not intended to transform payment or reimbursement.
 However, it may result in reimbursement methodologies that more accurately reflect patient status and care.

-- ICD-10 codes must be used on all HIPAA transactions, including outpatient claims with dates of service, and inpatient claims with dates of discharge on and after October 1, 2014.
+- Once implemented, ICD-10 codes must be used on all HIPAA transactions, including outpatient claims with dates of service, and inpatient claims with dates of discharge on and after the implementation date.
 Otherwise, your claims and other transactions will be rejected, and you will need to resubmit them with the ICD-10 codes.